 - For each Excel session and for each Jedox Web session, you can only specify one undo reference at a time.

 - After you set an undo reference, it is not possible for other users to enter or change values in this area.
 Only after canceling the undo reference will the area be open for entries from other users.
+It is also not possible to modify dimensions which are used in cubes containing undo locks.

 - Before you quit your Excel or Jedox Web session, you should also decide to commit or to rollback all changes.
 Otherwise, all changes are automatically undone when the session ends.